Director / Ballet instructor / Choreographer

 Flamenco and Spanish Classico Dance instructor / Choreographer

-Another great collaboration this season and addition to our programs, Al Mozaico Flamenco Dance Academy’s instructor, Andrea Williams is the force and the madness behind Raíces y Alas an innovative production exploring the traditional and contemporary sides of flamenco.
+Al Mozaico Flamenco Dance Academy’s instructor, Andrea Williams is the force and the madness behind Raíces y Alas an innovative production exploring the traditional and contemporary sides of flamenco.
 She made her flamenco debut with Vancouver’s Al Mozaico Flamenco Dance Theatre in the 2004 production Espiritu sin Nombre and has since performed with the ensemble in the Vancouver International Dance Festival (2005, 2007, 2009), with the VSO, AMFDT’s 2005 production of Poemas de Alegria and the 2006, 2007, and 2010 productions of Café de Chinitas.
 Andrea’s credits also extend to over a 300 performances in Vancouver & the Lower Mainland, Sechelt, 100 Mile House, and St. John’s, Newfoundland in collaboration with various groups, including Peña Bulería, Los Canasteros, Azafrán, Miembre Flamenco, Flamenco Alcala, Flores y Lunares & Winter Harp.
 She is also a frequent contributor to the flamenco community as the Francophone media spokesperson.
-Andrea has been teaching for our Senior and Junior Intensive Training Division along with the collaborative the adult cultural dance programs.
+Andrea has taught for our Senior and Junior Intensive Training Division.
 She has been a fantastic compliment to our programs and to our faculty.
 We are so proud to have the opportunity to collaborate with Al Mozaico Flamenco Dance Academy and their company along with Andrea Williams as our instructor for our Cultural Spanish Flamenco and Classico Dance Program.